Moment sequences of Beta distribution: Introduction

 The idea of representing known integer sequences as moment sequence is becoming more and more popular in recent years.
 Nice arguments to follow this idea were recently presented in the paper of Sokal \cite{Sokal20}.
 There is also a nice review of basic facts concerning moment sequence as well as some criteria both sufficient and necessary and only sufficient for a number sequence to be a moment sequence.

-Some of these arguments and facts we repeat here below, however to get the definition of the moment sequences and its basic properties as well as the properties of the set of such sequences we refer the reader to the paper of Sokal or to the appendix of the recently accepted for print, paper of Szab\l owski \cite{Szabl21}.
+Some of these arguments and facts we repeat here below, however, to get the definition of the moment sequences and their basic properties as well as the properties of the set of such sequences we refer the reader to the paper of Sokal or to the appendix of the recently published, paper of Szab\l owski \cite{Szabl21}.

 As far as moments of the Beta distribution are concerned, it turns out that, for example, sequences of Catalan, Motzkin, Riordan or 'super ballot' numbers are such sequences.
-They are , in fact, moments of some modification the classical beta considered on the segment $[0,1]$.
+They are, in fact, moments of some modification the classical beta considered on the segment $[0,1]$.
 In order to indicate briefly what modifications we mean firstly we will recall the definition of Beta distribution and the modifications that we are going to consider.

+We will be dealing with the moment sequences $\left\{ m_{n}\right\} $ i.e. sequences that are defined by the following formula